facebookresearch/fairscale/docs/source/tutorials/oss.rst

                 optimizer.step()

-Then sharding the optimizer state is merely a matter of wrapping your optimizer in fairscale.optim.OSS, as follows.
+Then sharding the optimizer state is merely a matter of wrapping your optimizer in `fairscale.optim.OSS`, as follows.
-DDP can be used in place of ShardedDDP in the example below, but the memory savings will be reduced (the gradients are not as efficiently sharded)
+DDP can be used in place of ShardedDDP in the example below, but the memory savings will be reduced (the gradients are not as efficiently sharded).

 .. code-block:: python